 - The Semantic and Observational models: an overview of my current research, in which we try to predict people's reactions based on what they appear to be doing.

-- Visual salience and eye-tracking (in progress): a description of our two main methods for guessing what a is user is looking at.
+- Eye-tracking and Visual salience: a description of our two main methods for guessing what a is user is looking at.
 I did not create either, but they are worth mentioning.

 - Corrective feedback (in progress): a description of how to correct a user once we know they have made a mistake.